6 Principles for Designing Software Architecture

 Understanding and reducing cost will reduce risk in all phases

-When creating software architectures, evaluating cost can end up being the last step in the process.
+When creating software architectures, evaluating cost too often ends up being the last step in the process.
 However, discovering you’ve proposed a costly solution at the end of your architectural efforts means you have to rework your architecture.
-Reworking your architecture is only slightly better than having to rework your software.
+As we’ve discussed, reducing rework is a primary pinciple of archtecting, and reworking your architecture is only slightly better than having to rework your software.

 It is essential to gain at least a cursory understanding of the businesses tolerance and expectation for cost.
 With this knowledge, you can find ways to reduce the total cost of ownership throughout the process by thoroughly evaluating costs.